 The Domestic Abuse Act 2021 received Royal Assent on 29 April 2021.
 The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
 The statutory definition of domestic abuse, based on the previous cross-government definition, ensures that different types of relationships are captured, including ex-partners and family members.
-The definition captures a range of different abusive behaviours, including physical, emotional and economic abuse and coercive and controlling behaviour.
+The definition captures a range of different abusive behaviours, including physiological, physical, sexual, financial and emotional.